 One of the things I like to try to tell fellow investigators or people that are wanting to learn is that there is not specifically a certain way to do things.
 Sure we can google how to catch an EVP and how to conduct a paranormal investigation and get all of the steps, but the thing we need to understand is that it is not necessarily the right way.
 Is there even a right way?
 No there is no set way.
 So I believe as investigators we need to adapt our style based on what works for you.
-Where is your knowledge based?
+Where is your knowledge-based?
 What is your belief?
 What answers are you searching for and who are you finding them for?

 Once you do this, your whole opinion of investigating will be changed.
-When you take a step back and look what is happening, then you can truly see things for what they are.
+When you take a step back and look at what is happening, then you can truly see things for what they are.
 It's pretty cheap and it is quite enjoyable.
-While we attend talks, seminars, conferences and usually we are told the general 'jist' of investigating based on what is popular, very few people actively encourage you to sit back and wait and watch.
-We rely too much on techniques we see on television.
-Don't be a sheep.
+While we attend talks, seminars, conferences and usually we are told the general 'gist' of investigating based on what is popular.
+Very few people actively encourage you to sit back and wait and watch.
+We rely too much on the techniques we see on television.
+You don't have to follow.
 Pave your own path and do the things the way you want to do them.
 If you see an experiment, instead of just following what someone else has done, adapt and grow.
 Observe what others are doing and think about what you can do to get results.
 We can sometimes be annoyed when people don't do things our way or have a different process but we must remember that the end goal is all the same.
 We can learn from one another and the best way to do that is to observe.

-Don't forget to like the Facebook page for regular updates
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!

 Buy the latest and past issues Haunted Magazine